 The AAPI Civic Engagement Fund supports a number of projects to promote AAPI voter participation and further enhance the work of our grantees.
 Read more below:

 VOTER REGISTRATION MAIL PROGRAM

 The AAPI Civic Engagement Fund piloted a mail-based voter registration drive with the Vote Participation Center to reach unregistered citizens that were eligible to vote in 2014.
 We tested several different methods and targeted select AAPI populations to register 7,000 voters in 10 states.
 In 2016, we will redouble our efforts and work with our grantees to register tens of thousands of AAPI voters.

 NATIONAL ASIAN AMERICAN EVE POLL

 The AAPI Civic Engagement Fund will commission Asian American Decisions to conduct the 2016 national poll to spotlight Asian American vote preferences and opinions on major races and issues of the day.
 The eve poll is the only one of its kind to survey a national representative sample of respondents from diverse Asian ethnic groups and carried out in multiple Asian languages.
-Click on the following links to see 2014 poll results, 2014 infographic, 2016 poll results and 2016 infographic.
+Click on the following links to see the 2014 poll results, 2014 infographic, 2016 poll results and 2016 infographic.